freeCodeCamp/freeCodeCamp/curriculum/challenges/english/25-front-end-development/quiz-css-positioning/66ed8ffcf45ce3ece4053eb5.md

 ---

-The element will align between the two floated elements
+The element will align between the two floated elements.

 ---

-The element will wrap around the floated elements depending on space
+The element will wrap around the floated elements depending on space.

 #### --answer--

-The element will be underneath both floated elements - the float breaks
+The element will be underneath both floated elements - the float breaks.

 ### --question--